-- Twelve Apostles (87 kms from Apollo Bay) – Port Campbell National Park is home to these massive limestone structures tower 45 metres above the ocean and were formed some 20 million years ago.
+- Twelve Apostles (87 km from Apollo Bay) – Port Campbell National Park is home to these massive limestone structures tower 45 metres above the ocean and were formed some 20 million years ago.
 There are only eight remaining (the rest have fallen) and forming the backdrop are these magnificent cliffs up to 70 metres high.
-Hot Tip – get there for sunrise or sunset so you miss the hordes of people and tour buses that arrive around lunchtime (we stayed overnight in Port Campbell, 15 km drive and drove back for sunset).
+Hot Tip – get there for sunrise or sunset so you miss the hordes of people and tour buses that arrive around lunchtime (we stayed overnight in Port Campbell, 15 km drive, and drove back for sunset).

 - Gibson Steps – just down the road from the Twelve Apostles Visitors Centre are the Gibson Steps.
-Walk down these steps on to the beach for a close-up view.
+Walk down these steps onto the beach for a close-up view.

 - Loch Ard Gorge – a few minutes drive west of The Twelve Apostles.
 Named after the ship Loch Ard, which ran aground on nearby Muttonbird Island at the end of a three-month journey from England to Melbourne.

 - The Grotto – is basically a sinkhole.
 Take the steps down the cliff face to the bottom and look through and you’ll get visibility of the ocean beyond a pool at low tide.
 Pretty cool.